open-atmos/PySDM/paper/paper.md

   simulations with `PySDM`, we refer to the project `README.md` file and @Bartman_et_al_2022_JOSS.
 The key building blocks of the `PySDM` API and class hierarchy are: "attributes", "backends", "dynamics", "environments", "products" and physics "formulae".
-The following code snippets demonstrate new elements of `PySDM` API which can be added or substituted into the "v1" API description to run simulations using the new features.
+The following code snippets demonstrate new elements of `PySDM` API, which can be added or substituted into the "v1" API description to run simulations using the new features.
 Execution of code snippets from both the present "v2" and the previous "v1" papers